Yorkshire Junior/Youth Constitution 2017

 15.2 All players once registered with a team may only transfer to another team on obtaining written permission of the club and the League.
 No player may register for more than one team in a season unless agreed by the Board.

 15.3 No player can transfer to a club unless there is a registered team at an age group that the player would be eligible to play in.
 For example an U12 (Year 7) can only transfer to a club that has either an U12s (Year 7) or U13s (Year 8).
+The team must have 10 or more players registered at a competitive age group before any transfer would be permitted.

 15.9 Players that transfer to a club and the following season wish to INHOUSE TRANSFER to another team within that club can do so but will count as part of the quota of transfers allowed.